-4 credits (PREREQUISITES: BIO 120 or BIO 121)

-This course is a comprehensive study of the structure and function of the human body.
+4 credits (PREREQUISITES: BIO 120 or BIO 121) This course is a comprehensive study of the structure and function of the human body.
 Emphasis is on the chemical, anatomical and physiological principles of cells and tissues of the human body as well as the integumentary, muscular, skeletal, and nervous system.
 Laboratory sessions are coordinated with the lectures and emphasize experimentation and application of the lecture content.
 Experiments are supplemented by microscopic analysis of selected slides, specimen dissection, chemical experimentation and review of anatomical models.
-Formerly listed as BIO 110.
 A (F, Sp, Su)